silksil/NOTES-CHEATSHEET/Databases/cloudant/general.md

 - It can contain: numbers, string, nested objects or boolean data.
 - Fields starting with the underscore character _ are reserved for Cloudant-specific purposes.
 - You access Cloudant via HTTP/S. Typically you perform a GET request, but it could also be a PUT, POST, DELETE and COPY request.
+- Views are the primary tool used for querying and reporting on CouchDB databases.
+They are defined in JavaScript (although there are other query servers available).
+Views can be created in the CouchDB/Cloudant database.

 ## The Document
 ### Multiple object types in the same database